All Episodes

 One said she had a habit of hanging up the phone on her staff.

-One told Insider that the attorney general's workplace was toxic and reactionary.
+One told Insider that the Attorney General's workplace was toxic and reactionary.

 Okay.

-Climate activists are hailing this 4.1 trillion.
+We'll say this: climate activists are hailing this $4.1 trillion.

-It's not three point.
+It's not $3.1 trillion.

-They already spent 600 million.
+They've already spent $600 million.

-So it's three 4.1 trillion dollars that we can't afford.
+So it's $4.1 trillion that we can't afford.

 Infrastructure.